The 5 Most Common Weight Loss Challenges and How to Beat ThemArticle posted in: Lifestyle

 1. Your Social Life Involves Eating Out… A Lot.

-With the endless amount of food trucks, theme restaurants and pop-up beer gardens, it’s hard to navigate an environment with so many tempting choices begging you to forget about your weight loss goals.
+With the endless amount of food trucks, theme restaurants and pop-up beer gardens, it’s hard to navigate an environment with so many tempting choices and challenges begging you to forget about your weight loss goals.
 Maintaining a fulfilling social life means you may not want to say no to a girls’ night out or joining your family for a meal at your favorite restaurant… and you shouldn’t have to.
 Luckily, there are some things you can do to avoid gaining pounds from going out.

 Solution: Make Smart Choices With the Menu

-To avoid falling behind on your goals, you need to be deliberate about what you eat and drink when you’re out.
+To avoid falling behind on your weight loss goals, you need to be deliberate about what you eat and drink when you’re out.
 Stick to the classic one drink per hour rule so you won’t be drinking a day’s worth of calories at the bar.
 Not only is this safe, but you will be able to avoid losing control (try double-fisting with a water to stay hydrated and feel fuller so you don’t move on to post-drinking appetizers).

 When you are dining out, you may be tempted by the wafting smells of fried foods and huge sizzling platters.
 Scroll the menu for entrees indicating a healthier cooking style such as “baked,” “grilled,” or “broiled” (make sure to substitute fries with a salad or other healthy sides at all costs).
 The Academy of Nutrition and Dietetics says there is a healthy way to order off a restaurant menu because “restaurants honor requests, so don’t be afraid to be assertive, ask menu questions and make special requests to meet your nutritional needs.”
-If you don’t see something that fits your diet, be specific with your ordering and don’t hesitate to get a to-go box!
+If you don’t see something that fits your low carb diet, be specific with your ordering and don’t hesitate to get a to-go box!

 2. You Overeat Due to Emotional Distress